davidglassborow/fsharp-wasm/readme.md

 One of the aims of WASM is to be fast, faster than Javascript is.
 It's compiled rather than interpreted.

-I've choose an implementation of the sieve of Eratosthenes as a test of pure computation rather than IO or memory usage.
+To run some quick perf tests I've choosen an implementation of the sieve of Eratosthenes as a test of pure computation throughput (rather than IO etc).
 I found [this crazy fast](https://stackoverflow.com/a/17820204/131701) implementation on StackOverflow.

-No, I don't know how it works ;-)
+No, I don't know how it works, but it is incredibly fast, it can work out the first 10 million primes in under 2 seconds in native code.

 ```fsharp
     // https://stackoverflow.com/a/17820204/131701